 1. Hang Your Copper Cookware on Display

-This is the single most impactful copper upgrade you can make to a kitchen, and it costs nothing if you already own copper pots and pans.
+This is the single most impactful copper home decor upgrade you can make to a kitchen.
+Best of all, it costs nothing if you already own copper pots and pans.
 A ceiling-mounted pot rack or a simple wall-mounted rail above your hob, hung with copper saucepans and skillets, transforms a kitchen from a room where cooking happens into a room that tells a story.

-Experts specifically advise that copper cookware looks best when displayed rather than hidden in cupboards — it doubles as instant kitchen decor with a stylish edge.
-The key is keeping the rest of your kitchen relatively understated so the copper does the talking.
-White or sage green cabinetry works particularly well.
+Copper cookware looks best when displayed rather than hidden in cupboards — it doubles as instant kitchen decor with a stylish edge.
+The key is keeping the rest of your kitchen fairly simple so the copper does the talking.
+White or sage green cabinetry works particularly well as a backdrop.

 Best for: Traditional, farmhouse, and industrial kitchen styles.